addonify/addonify-quick-view/readme.txt

 **🤎 FEEDBACK & SUPPORT:**

-Let's make a better software together.
-We are open to discuss on how we can improve our plugin.
-We would like to welcome you to join the discussion and share your ideas.
+Let's make Addonify Quick View better together.
+We are open to discuss how we can improve our plugin.
+You're always welcome to join the discussion and share your ideas with us.

 🌍 Feedback - [Have feedback](https://github.com/addonify/addonify-quick-view/discussions) or [I would love to rate](https://wordpress.org/support/plugin/addonify-quick-view/reviews/).
 🪲 Report BUG - [Option - 1](https://github.com/addonify/addonify-quick-view/issues) or [Option - 2](https://wordpress.org/support/plugin/addonify-quick-view/).